drewsamsen/supacards-api/API_DOCUMENTATION.md

 PATCH /api/decks/id/:id
 ```

-Updates an existing deck.
+Updates a specific deck.
 The deck must belong to the authenticated user.

 **Headers:**